paaoogh/Distributed-Computing-ENES-UNAM/README.md

 Even though the definition of what a natural event is could be intuitive, the lack of consistency brings new contraints that includes (but is not limited to): contextual parameters, the meaning of different definitions proportioned by diverse sources to an end urser, and the interpretation that both peers may give them.

 This project aims to make a distributed system that helps the understanding of the above mentioned and reducing the contextual conflict by showing plottings and retreiving NASA open data within a period of time; the plottings are a description of the magnitude of a natual event.
-The need of generating a product that will allow the public in general to understand the files comes from the fact that not all the people around the globe know that a JSON file is and, what is more, how to interpret it.
+The need of generating a product that will allow the public in general to understand the files comes from the fact that not all the people around the globe know that a JSON (JavaScript Object Notation) file is and, what is more, how to interpret it.

 As the amount of information retreived from the EONET API is bigger than what a simple and individual program could handle, a set of components (modules) are the ones in charge of every piece of a major process that describe this project.
 Different physical components are needed in case you want to download this project: the data source will provide the metadata, but the storaging system in a database with SQL language is mandatory; afterwards, data has to be processed and delivered at a final application (Wordpress blog in this case).
 Although just one system is mentioned for the processing, this project also uses another server in order tu generate the place where the images (final plottings) are taken from in Wordpress.
 Furthermore: this EONET distributed computing system has a client-server architechture.